Rabadash8820/UnityAssemblies/README.md

 ### Version 1.x

-Add a `<UnityVersion>` property to your project file, so it looks something like:
+Add a `UnityVersion` property to your .csproj, so it looks like the following:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">